cargo-signal/Data-Connector/README.md

 <h2><a href="#id1">1&nbsp;&nbsp;&nbsp;About this document</a></h2>
   <p>The Data Connector is a sample solution to demonstrate how to leverage Cargo Signal APIs, cloud storage and BI tools to better understand your shipments through analytics.
 The solution provides for retrieving completed shipments along with the associated telemetry and alert data.
 This data is pushed to Azure, where a PowerBI can retrieve the data and provide a dashboard representing your completed shipments.</p>
   <p>The solution leverages Cargo Signal APIs, Java 8, Microsoft Azure and Microsoft Power BI.
-If your organization prefers C# or Python for the implementation language or perhaps Amazon Web Services over Azure, you should be able to use this solution as a reference solution to customize and build the solution that best fits your organization's environment and technology stack.</p>
+If your organization prefers C# or Python for the implementation language, or Amazon Web Services over Azure, or Tableau over Microsoft BI, you should be able to use this solution as a reference solution to customize and build the solution that best fits your organization's environment and technology stack.</p>

 <h2><a href="#id2">2&nbsp;&nbsp;&nbsp;Prerequisites</a></h2>
   <p>To use the sample application, you will need:</p>